sebschlicht/bachelor-thesis/cluster-setup.md

 ### Configuration
 This configuration is a result of the [HA setup tutorial](http://neo4j.com/docs/stable/ha-setup-tutorial.html) and the [performance guide](http://docs.neo4j.org/chunked/stable/performance-guide.html).
-Detailed information can be found in the [server configuration section](http://neo4j.com/docs/stable/server-configuration.html) of the documentation.
+Detailed information can be found in the [HA configuration section](http://neo4j.com/docs/stable/ha-configuration.html) and the [server configuration section](http://neo4j.com/docs/stable/server-configuration.html) of the documentation.

-** Aliases for configuration files**
+**Aliases for configuration files**

 | Key | File |
 | --- | ---- |